 intend to combine WPA2 Enterprise with voice over IP, I highly recommend checking

-To summarize, let us compare the original 80211 WEP, the WPA
+To summarize, let us compare the original 80211 WEP, the WPA draft, and

 the final 802.11i features that were covered by WPA Version 2.
 Each defines